Mitsubishi Corporation

 The forest conservation activities of our founder's home have a profound meaning for us as a means to appreciate and give back to the land that gave us our company.

 The "Thousand Year Forest" is located in the Becchaku area in Aki City, Kochi Prefecture, which is close to the border with Tokushima Prefecture, and serves as the watershed for Aki City's water supply.
-It covers an area about 56 times the size of Tokyo Dome.
+It covers an area about 56 times the size of the Tokyo Dome.
 The forest boasts rich diversity; in addition to cedar, beech and Japanese cypress, it is also home to species such as fir and mizunara oak.

 Mitsubishi Corporation Thousand Year Forest